 The three founding members of Sugababes – Mutya Buena, Keisha Buchanan, and Siobhán Donaghy – released their comeback single in 2013 as the newly christened Mutya Keisha Siobhan to great fanfare.
 Right around the release, I kept reading these uplifting articles, bucking for these girls to do it right this time around.

 “Flatline” is a slice of pop perfection that still plays well today and will continue to do so.
-It’s catchy, smooth, and really embraces their harmonies.
+It’s catchy, smooth, and showcases each woman’s contributions to the harmony.

-So whatever audio I could scrabble together from YouTube searches – and my heavens, there was a lot! – I’ve put together my own tracklisting, based on the strength of each song.
+So whatever audio I could scrabble together from YouTube searches – and my heavens, there was a lot! – I’ve put together my tracklisting based on the strength of each song.

 - I’m Alright